The arts are… the special language of children, who, even before they learn to speak, respond intuitively to dance

 The arts are very important to us at Parkside, both in terms of curriculum content and the extra-curricular clubs and therapeutic practices that we offer.
 We are conscious of the beneficial effects that free expression through arts activities can have on well-being and behaviour, and believe that through providing a wide variety of opportunities to creatively explore themselves and their world, pupils are more likely to develop holistically.
 Speech, language and communication development is a primary focus for our school, and this is supported by our arts provision, through weekly communal singing, group music making, opportunities to perform on a stage before an audience, group art projects, dramatic improvisation and role play.
 We welcome visiting artists, musicians and theatre groups to work with and inspire our young people, and have been involved in some exciting and innovative projects this year.

-All pupils in lower and middle school take part in a weekly 50 minute lesson, in which they learn musical skills through a structured approach that generates an awareness and appreciation of pitch, pulse and rhythm through songs, instrumental exploration and musical games.
+All pupils in Primary and Secondary school take part in a weekly 50 minute lesson, in which they learn musical skills through a structured approach that generates an awareness and appreciation of pitch, pulse and rhythm through songs, instrumental exploration and musical games.

-In middle and upper school pupils who demonstrate a particular aptitude or enthusiasm for music are given the opportunity to learn drumming or guitar/ukulele with a peripatetic teacher.
+In Secondary school pupils who demonstrate a particular aptitude or enthusiasm for music are given the opportunity to learn drumming or guitar/ukulele with a peripatetic teacher.

-In upper school pupils can choose to take a music option course in which they gain opportunities to rehearse and perform, individually and as a group, on ukuleles, keyboards, steel drums, ocarinas and xylophones during school concerts and county music festivals.
+In Secondary school pupils can choose to take a music option course in which they gain opportunities to rehearse and perform, individually and as a group, on ukuleles, keyboards, steel drums, ocarinas and xylophones during school concerts and county music festivals.
 They learn to read and write notation, and to improvise and compose music instrumentally and using ICT; and work towards gaining a WJEC entry level accreditation in solo and ensemble performance.

-In lower school pupils spend 1 hour per week on art and craft activities that are linked to a theme or topic.
+In Primary school pupils spend 1 hour per week on art and craft activities that are linked to a theme or topic.
 In addition they have the option to choose arts activities in their free choice sessions, and participate regularly in art-based tasks within other curricular subjects.